 And if you don’t find these sufficient, you’re able to set the protected interval for user access by choosing an expiry date of your sharing option.
 It is worth noting, however, that some of these features do require your OS has a Rights Management System on Windows Server or use on any of the Azure Servers, by enabling the Information Rights Management.
 The security is also featured and channelled to mobile applications on your smartphone or tablet.

 Blocking the access for security is one aspect of collaboration.
 Users now also have the ability to request additional access and rights to save, and provide the reason they wish to do so.
 This feature also includes the, so-called, “break the glass” option, which allows you to edit and manage the document in the event of an emergency, but will trigger a set of alarms to the document owner or manager, who will be notified of the bypassing of certain access rights, along with your reason for doing so.

-Collaboration, as stated, is one of the key aspects of Office 2016, and its implementation across most applications is rather impressive.
+Collaboration, as stated, is one of the key aspects of Microsoft Office, and its implementation across most applications is rather impressive.
 Whether it will be used in your home or organisation as much as Microsoft would hope remains to be seen.